hfakoor222/Palo_Alto_Scripting/README.md

 <Element 'action' at 0x000002A06CE40130>
 ```

+The script drills down into the XML grouping of the data structures of the firewall and returns a report of mismatched policies or configurations.

 Script only requires port 22 SSH to function, using the netmiko library.
 It connects to devices in parallel (typically about 4 to 7 devices at once on a 4 core cpu) .